-“According to statistics in Togo (a country in West Africa), the rate of young users of sexual and reproductive health services is 11.5%.
-The use of contraceptive methods allows young people to fully enjoy the right to responsible sexuality while having control over their life plans, mainly studies”, says Hayathe Ayeva, Young Focal Point of Family Planning 2020 / UCPO in Togo and national president of the Youth Action Movement (MAJ ATBEF / TOGO).
+“According to statistics in Togo, the rate of young users of sexual and reproductive health services is 11.5%.
+The use of contraceptive methods allows young people to fully enjoy the right to responsible sexuality while having control over their life plans, mainly studies,” says Hayathe Ayeva.
+She is the Young Focal Point of Family Planning 2020/UCPO in Togo and the national president of the Youth Action Movement (MAJ ATBEF/TOGO).

-It should be noted that in Togo, as in several other countries, several associations promoting sexual health carried out awareness-raising activities in schools, markets and on the sidelines of events for the general public before the Covid 19 pandemic.
+In Togo, as in several other countries, several associations promoting sexual health organised awareness-raising activities in schools, markets and on the sidelines of events for the general public before the Covid 19 pandemic.
 These were occasions for the distribution of male and female condoms.

 “Unlike a few years ago, people are more comfortable with condoms and it’s fair game.
 At the same time, there are rare instances where some people are downright reluctant, mainly in rural communities.
-However, these are the areas where the phenomenon of unwanted pregnancies and cases of STIs / STDs are more frequent.
-This is explained by preconceived ideas such as: religious prohibitions, the use of condoms makes men infertile or even offering condoms to young people is a means of encouraging sexual depravity or even”, explains a voluntary agent of ATBEF TOGO (Association togolaise pour le bien-être familial).
+Unwanted pregnancies and cases of STIs/STDs are more prevalent in these areas.
+This is due to religious prohibitions, myth that using condoms makes men infertile and the belief that offering condoms to young people is equal to encouraging sexual depravity,” explains a voluntary agent of ATBEF TOGO (Association togolaise pour le bien-être familial).

-Indeed, the male condom simultaneously protects both partners from the risk of unwanted pregnancy and STIs / STDs.
-The cost is affordable and it can be easily found in pharmacies without a prescription and in stores.
-There are different sizes and different shapes (granulated, scented, heated).
+Indeed, the male condom simultaneously protects both partners from the risk of unwanted pregnancy and STIs/STDs.
+It is not expensive and you can easily find it in stores and in pharmacies without a prescription.
+They are available in different sizes and different shapes (for example, granulated, scented and heated).

 A pharmacy saleswoman confides: “More and more young people are coming to buy condoms.
 But, there is always that little annoyance that sometimes makes customers almost whisper in your ears to avoid prying eyes ”.
-Slipping the condoms into her bag, a client said, “There is no shame in having a condom with you. it can always come in handy in case my partner doesn’t have one.
-Against STIs / STDs and surprise pregnancy, we protect ourselves ”.
+Slipping the condoms into her bag, a client said, “There is no shame in having a condom with you.
+It can always come in handy in case my partner doesn’t have one.
+Against STIs/STDs and surprise pregnancy, we protect ourselves,” she says.

 In prostitution circles, sex workers often offer their clients condoms.
 “Some clients refuse condoms, arguing that it reduces the pleasure.
-Me, I have a life after sex work and I save myself, ”said one of them.
-This is the case of this man who came to offer the services.
+For me, I have a life after sex work and I save myself,” said one of them.
+This is the case of this man who came to use the services.
 He says: “The condom reduces pleasure.
 But, I am aware that I am risking my life for a few minutes of intense pleasure ”.

-On the other hand, the condom can be torn, badly placed, positioned too late, can get stuck in the vagina, be damaged or expired … A condom accident could occur while your partner is not taking the pill.
+On the other hand, the condom can be torn, badly placed, positioned too late, can get stuck in the vagina, or be damaged or expired.
+A condom accident could occur while your partner is not taking the pill.
 Immediately go to a pharmacy to take emergency contraception or the morning after pill.

-For optimal protection, it is recommended that you use another method of contraception, such as the pill or spermicides, in addition to the condom.
+For optimal protection, you should use another method of contraception.
+For example, daily pills or spermicides, in addition to the condom.